 If you find that you've chosen the incorrect mapping file, you'll need to return to the Integrations page and select the correct mapping file by clicking on Open Mapping File.

-Note that if you've selected the incorrect mapping file, made changes and have saved the progress on the wrong mapping file, it will overwrite the old mapping and break the link with its original Forecast file.
+Note that if you've selected the incorrect mapping file, made changes and saved the progress on the wrong mapping file, it will overwrite the old mapping and break the link with its original Forecast file.

 Remember!
 The golden rule of using Integrations is to use one mapping file for each Castaway Forecast file.